zzhenglab/comp-prob-solv/_sources/lecture-04-optimization.md

 ## Example: Chemical Reaction Equilibrium via Numerical Method

-Let's use `scipy.optimize.minimize` to determine the equilibrium extent of the water-splitting reaction at 1000 K and 1 bar, where the equilibrium constant is $K_P = 10.060$.
+Let's use `scipy.optimize.minimize` to determine the equilibrium extent of the water-splitting reaction at 4000 K and 1 bar, where the equilibrium constant is $K_P = 1.22 \times 10^{-2}$.
 We aim to find the value of $x$, the reaction progress, that satisfies the equilibrium condition.

 ### Step 1: Formulating the Equilibrium Equation